 Step aside, oats: there's a new cereal making a comeback in the breakfast aisle known as amaranth!
 A popular ingredient among Mexican and Peruvian cultures alike, this rice-like grain is a good source of protein and a great option for anyone following a gluten-free diet.A staple in the diets of pre-Colombian Aztecs, today amaranth has become increasingly popular around the world.
 In Mexico, it is popped and mixed with a sugar solution to make a treat called alegria (happiness).
 Amaranth seeds are also milled and roasted to make a hot drink called atole.
 Peruvians use it to make beer, and also use the flowers from the amaranth plant to treat toothaches and fevers.

-I thought it was a grain, but amaranth is actually an herb.
-The seeds are used to make cereal and flour (which is used to make pasta, bread crumbs, and baked goods).
-Amaranth seeds can also be popped like popcorn, sprouted, or toasted.
+Although it is commonly called a grain, amaranth is technically a pseudo-cereal.
+The seeds from amaranth plants are used to make cereal and flour (which is used to make pasta, bread crumbs, and baked goods).
+It can also be popped like popcorn, sprouted, or toasted.

 Like whole grains, amaranth is highly nutritious.
 Keep reading to learn more!